United States: Free shipping on orders over $49

 Overview

 When looking at mechanical keyboard switches, two popular options to consider are the Outemu Brown, a tactile switch, and the Jerrzi Violet, also a tactile switch.
-The Outemu Brown switch is known for None and is categorized as [].
+The Outemu Brown switch is known for its reliable performance and is categorized as a tactile switch.
 On the other hand, the Jerrzi Violet switches are gentle tactile switches, praised for their smooth actuation and pleasingly poppy tactility, accompanied by a neutral sound signature, providing a balanced and enjoyable typing experience.
-Choosing the Outemu Brown switch may be ideal for those looking for a standard tactile typing experience, while the Jerrzi Violet switch is a great option for users who prefer a smoother and more pronounced tactile feedback.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+Choosing the Outemu Brown switch may be ideal for those looking for a standard tactile typing experience, while the Jerrzi Violet switch is a great option for users who prefer smoother and more pronounced tactile feedback.
+However, let's dive a bit deeper beyond generalities so you can best decide on the most suitable switch for you.

 By the numbers